carlmontanari/scrapli/README.md

 ```

 scrapli has made an effort to have as few dependencies as possible -- in fact to have ZERO dependencies!
 The "core" of
  scrapli can run with nothing other than standard library!
-If you wish to use paramiko or ssh2-python as a driver
+If for any reason you wish to use paramiko or ssh2-python
- , however, you of course need to install those.
+  as a driver, however, you of course need to install those.
 This can be done with pip:

 ```
 pip install scrapli[paramiko]